R08K09/BNTA_BackEnd_Project/README.md

 ### Dummy data:
 ![ERD dummy data](ERD%20Dummy%20data.png)

+## Relationships
+There are one-to-many and many-to-many relationships:
+* Many users to many lists
+* One list to many items

+## Tech Stack
+- IntelliJ IDEA (JDK 17)
+- PostgresSQL
+- Postico
+- Postman
+- Spring Boot

-## Installation instructions:
+## SetUp Instructions
 Users of the application will need the following:
-- IntelliJ - with Maven and Java17
+1. IntelliJ - with Maven and Java17
    - IntelliJ will need following dependencies to run the application:
+     - Spring Data JPA
      - Spring Boot DevTools
      - Spring Web
    - Postman
    - Postico
+2. Cloning the repo...

 ## Running our To-Do List application:
 * In your computer terminal, run the following line: `createdb todolist_db`